The toric g-vector of nestohedra: Abstract

 \section{Abstract}

-We express the toric $g$-vector entries of any simple polytope as a nonnegative integer linear combination of its $\gamma$-vector entries.
-Using this expression we obtain that the toric $g$-vector of the associahedron is the ascent statistic of $123$-avoiding parking functions.
-An analogous result holds for the cyclohedron and $123$-avoiding functions.
-We prove that the toric $g$-vector of the permutahedron records the ascent statistics of parking trees representing $123$-avoiding parking functions.
-We indicate how our approach extends to all chordal nestohedra.
+We show the entries of the toric $g$-vector of any dual simplicial polytope is a nonnegative integer linear combination of its $\gamma$-vector entries.
+We give combinatorial interpretations of the toric $g$-vector of three classical polytopes: the associahedron, the cyclohedron and the permutahedron.
+Each is expressed in terms of $123$-avoidance on a set of structures, namely, parking functions, functions and parking trees.
+Using our notion of parking trees, we extend our combinatorial model to all chordal nestohedra.
+As a corollary we obtain combinatorial proofs of nonnegativity of the toric $g$-vector for all of these polytopes.